 Whether you grow your lavender plants inside or outside, it is crucial that they soak up full sun as much as possible, especially when indoors or in the winter.

-Typically, lavender plants grow best indoors when resting on a windowsill or near south facing windows where they can receive as much light as possible.
+Typically, lavender plants grow best indoors when on a windowsill or near south-facing windows where they can receive enough light.
 Lavender plants should soak up at least 3 to 4 hours of direct sunlight each day, but 8 hours maximum would be preferred.

 Try to keep your lavender plant at a temperature between 45 to 50 degrees F at night and 60 to 65 during the day in a room with nice airflow and no humidity.
 No matter where you decide to grow your lavender plants, try to rotate the pot weekly so each side of your plant can grow strong in the sunlight.